AceVanCleef/HistoriaFamilia/README.md

 ## Game Concept Document
 Read the complete game idea: https://drive.google.com/file/d/1BZwx1qvV4ick40_amCCZrsIhYkeCyngm/view?usp=sharing

+# Features
+- Turn-based tactics game inspired by Advance Wars: Play with your friend locally.
+- Command three unique unit types: Light Infantry, Phalanx and Archer.
+- Use the terrain to your advantage: A grassland is faster to cross while forest or mountains provides more cover.

 # Known Issues (TBD)
 - Improve map tile highlighting when moving, attacking or hovering with mouse, making them more distinct.